 Four principles come into play for marketers when they’re seeking to motivate and reward people for recommending their products via digital word of mouth:

-2. Omnichannel: Since digital word of mouth happens wherever people chat and share ideas, successful programs and technologies need to meet consumers where they already are — by functioning in all platforms (mobile, desktop) and all communication channels (text, apps, social media, etc.).
+- Omnichannel: Since digital word of mouth happens wherever people chat and share ideas, successful programs and technologies need to meet consumers where they already are by functioning across all platforms (mobile, desktop) and communication channels (text, apps, social media, etc.).

-3. Unobtrusive: It’s critical to leverage the authentic conversations among people and fit naturally and unobtrusively within the context of the conversation.
+- Unobtrusive: It’s critical to leverage authentic conversations among people and fit naturally and unobtrusively within the context of the conversation.

-4. Rewarding: It’s essential to execute accurate tracking and attribution for social sharing, so that the person who makes recommendations can get rewarded if their suggestions result in purchases.
+- Rewarding: Accurate tracking and attribution for social sharing are essential so that the person who makes recommendations can be rewarded if their suggestions result in purchases.

-To build a successful social commerce-driven loyalty program, and tap into the power of the unrealized $3 trillion in transactions from personal recommendations, brands must ensure their programs meet these criteria.
+Brands must ensure their programs meet these criteria to build a successful social commerce-driven loyalty program and tap into the power of the unrealized $3 trillion in transactions from personal recommendations.

-With these key elements in place, programs are more likely to ring authentic and to successfully drive results for brands.
+With these key elements in place, programs are more likely to sound authentic and successfully drive brand results.

-Word of mouth no longer has to be an elusive source of increased sales for the brands that are successful at turning customers into loyal advocates who get rewarded as they organically share their recommendations.
+Word of mouth no longer has to be an elusive source of increased sales for brands that are successful at turning customers into loyal advocates who are rewarded for organically sharing their recommendations.